tjweisman/geometry_tools/geometry_tools/frontpage_doc.md

 You can also [download this example as a Jupyter notebook](triangular_tiling.ipynb) or a [python file](triangular_tiling.py).

+To get started, first instantiate the `coxeter.TriangleGroup` class to get a (2,3,7) triangle group, and compute its geometric representation into the isometries of the hyperbolic plane:

 ```python
 # get a representation for a triangle group.